Group Network Hawkes Process: Simulation Studies

 \subsection{Estimation Accuracy When $G=G_0$}

-When $G=G_0$, parameter estimation accuracy can be directly evaluated by the root mean squared error (RMSE) of the parameter estimates after some label switching.
-The estimation accuracy of the background intensity $\mu_g(\cdot)$ is evaluated by $K^{-1}\sum_{k=1}^K\int |\wh \mu_g^{(k)}(t) - \mu_g(t)|dt$.
-The group membership estimation accuracy rate is computed by GAR$ = K^{-1}\sum_{k=1}^K\{m^{-1}\sum_{i = 1}^m I(\wh g_i^{r(k)} = g_i^0)\}$.
-As a comparison baseline, we also present estimation accuracy of the ``Oracle" estimator for which the true group membership of all nodes are known and fixed when finding the MLE.
-All simulation results are summarized in Tables~\ref{tab:sbm:correctG}-\ref{tab:pl:correctG}.
+When $G=G_0$, parameter estimation accuracy can be evaluated by the root mean squared error (RMSE) of estimates after some label switching.
+The estimation accuracy $\mu_g(\cdot)$ is evaluated by $K^{-1}\sum_{k=1}^K\int |\wh \mu_g^{(k)}(t) - \mu_g(t)|dt$.
+For comparison, we also present the estimation accuracy of the ``Oracle" estimator for which the true group memberships of all nodes are known and fixed when finding the MLE.
+All simulation results are summarized in Figure~\ref{fig:baseline:plot} and Tables~\ref{tab:sbm:correctG}-\ref{tab:pl:correctG}.

-From Tables~\ref{tab:sbm:correctG}-\ref{tab:pl:correctG}, we can see that when both $m$ and $T$ are small, the group memberships of a large proportion of network nodes may be incorrectly estimated in both network settings.
-As $m$ and/or $T$ increases, the GAR gradually approaches $1$.
-This is consistent with our theoretical findings in Theorem~\ref{thm_member}.
-Consequently, as $m$ or $T$ increases, the estimation accuracy of the model parameters improves steadily and approaching that of the ``Oracle" estimator.
+{From Figure~\ref{fig:baseline:plot}, we observe that the estimated background intensities become closer to the true background intensities as either $m$ or $T$ increases, which supports our theoretical findings in Theorems~\ref{thm1} (b) and~\ref{thm_normal} (a).
+Results for the Power-law network are similar and given in Section~\ref{sec:power-sim} of the supplementary material.
+From Tables~\ref{tab:sbm:correctG}-\ref{tab:pl:correctG}, we can see that when both $m$ and $T$ are small, the group memberships of a proportion of network nodes may be incorrectly estimated in both network settings.
+However, in all case scenarios, the GARs of the GNHP model are much better than those of the intensity-based K-means algorithm, which is used to provide initial membership estimates for the GNHP estimation, see Section~A.2.1 of the supplementary material for details.
+As $m$ and/or $T$ increases, the GARs of the GNHP gradually approach $1$.
+This is consistent with our theoretical findings in Theorem~\ref{thm_member}. } Consequently, as $m$ or $T$ increases, the estimation accuracy of the model parameters improves steadily and approaches that of the ``Oracle" estimator.
 Overall, the simulation results support the estimation consistency of the proposed GNHP model when the group number $G$ is correctly specified.